Snaacky/thewiki/docs/guides/playback.md

 Judder is most commonly seen with devices that have 60Hz displays, *as the refresh rate is not an integer multiple of the content frame rate.*

 ==- Explaining Judder
 A 60Hz monitor can refresh up to 60 frames every second.
-Thus, if you were to play a video/game locked at:
+Thus, if you were to play a video or game locked at:
 - 60 fps: 1 frame is shown for *every 1 refresh* (next frame in 16.67 ms).
 - 30 fps: 1 frame is shown for *every 2 refreshes* (next frame in 33.33 ms).
 - 15 fps: 1 frame is shown for *every 4 refreshes* (next frame in 66.67 ms).

-These frame rates work because they divide evenly into the monitor's 60Hz refresh rate. *With 60 fps video, for instance, each frame is shown for 1 refresh on a 60Hz monitor, with the next frame always appearing 16.67 ms later than the first.*
+These frame rates work because they divide evenly into the monitor's 60Hz refresh rate. *With 60 fps video, for instance, each frame is shown per refresh on a 60Hz monitor, with the next frame always appearing 16.67 ms later than the first.*

 If anime plays at 24 fps, your monitor will need to show 1 frame for every 2.5 refreshes (60Hz divided by 24 fps). *However, refreshes cannot be divided, and you cannot have "part" of a refresh show on your monitor.*